Chewhern/PriSecDBClientPanel/Documentation/README.txt

 Due to that this is a security first confidential database hosting, it's uncertain what will be the exact use cases.

+Not to mention, all decryption is done on client device/machine rather than done on server.